Fort Mountain - Square Butte

 On the horizon are the Big Belt and the Crazy Mountains

-he serrated upper margin of the east face of this laccolith is the view Lewis had from his viewpoint on 14 July 1805.
+he serrated upper margin of the east face of this laccolith is the view Lewis had from his location on 14 July 1805.
 From thirteen miles east they easily resembled impregnable battlements, which justify the name he gave to the whole butte.
 One wonders whether a recollection of the famous M. Blanchard and his balloon crossed Lewis's mind at that moment.
 In any case, he didn't mention it in his journal for the day.

 any layers of shonkinite, each from 14 to 16 feet thick, are separated by discolorations created when each surge of hot magma thermally metamorphosed the cooler layer that preceded it.
 The conspicuous parallel vertical lines in each layer are evidence of the columnar jointing that is typical of volcanic rocks, which fracture into tall prisms of often hexagonal polygons as they cool.
 The other two laccoliths in this group, plus Cascade Butte, which is eight miles south of Square Butte, are similarly layered and columnar jointed shonkinite.

-In this photo is a herd of domestic cattle grazing in the middle of the butte.
+Faintly visible, a widely scattered herd of domestic cattle grazes near the middle of the butte.
 It is seasonally driven up and down via a jeep trail on the south end of the butte (Fig. 7).
-The rancher has installed a tank near the east rim, to which water is pumped from a nearby well in the Sun River valley.
+The rancher has installed a tank near the east rim, to which water is pumped from a well in the Sun River valley.